 This post really isn’t aimed at Jen.
 It’s aimed at anyone out there who leads any group or organization—directly or indirectly.
-Maybe you’re a board member or maybe just a dedicated volunteer.
+Maybe you’re a board member or maybe just a dedicated volunteer (or a well known blogger).
 If you are active in any movement, you probably influence the policy of your branch of it in some way.

 There’s a good way to run it, and many bad ways.
 Let’s look at what exactly proselytization accomplishes.